The History of Flat Rock Playhouse

 Where is Flat Rock Playhouse?

-- We have two locations.
-Our 500 seat mainstage located at 2661 Greenville Highway in Flat Rock.
-Our 250 seat Playhouse Downtown is located at 125 S. Main Street in Hendersonville.
-Flat Rock Playhouse is located about half an hour south of Asheville, 45 minutes north of Greenville.
+- Our 500 seat Mainstage located at 2661 Greenville Highway in Flat Rock, NC.
+Flat Rock Playhouse is located about half an hour south of Asheville, 30 minutes north of Greenville.

 What are your Box Office Hours?

-- During the season, our Box Office is open Monday through Saturday from 10 AM to 5 PM, later if there is a show.
+- During the season, our Box Office is open Monday through Saturday from 10 AM to 5 PM.
+On performance days, the Box Office will open 2 hours before curtain.

 Are all of your shows family friendly?

-- Most of them are.
-If you have questions about the appropriateness of a particular show, please call our Box Office.
+- If you have questions about the appropriateness of a particular show, please call our Box Office.

 Are discounts available?